-So you’ve designed a logo and your clients agreed the design too.
+So you’ve designed a logo and your clients agreed to the design too.
 Excellent!
 Now we save and send the file and we’re done?
 Not quite…

 If you want to do a professional job, there’s a little more work you need to do.

 The logo design will be used in different situations.
-Be it large or small, black or white, print or web.
+Be it large or small, black or white, print or the web.
 Whatever the situation, as a professional designer you will want to do all you can to ensure it looks good in every one of them.